theodoragirgis/rebound/docs/collisions.md

     ```

 !!!
 Important
-    This method checks for instantenous overlaps.
+    This method checks for instantaneous overlaps.
 It does this only after each timestep.
     This means that if the timestep is large enough for particles to pass completely through each other, then the collision will be missed.